Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions: Introduction

 The outline of our paper is as follows.
-In section II, we give the most general effective Hamiltonian and the theoretical framework for the analysis of $b \to c \tau \bar \nu_\tau$ transition.
-Our methodology to constrain the new coefficients is presented in section III.
-Section IV describes the numerical analysis of branching ratios and various angular observables of $\Lambda_b \to \Lambda_c \tau \bar \nu_\tau$ decay processes.
-The $B_c^+ \to \eta_c \tau^+ \nu_\tau$ and $ B \to D^{**} \tau \bar \nu_\tau$ processes are discussed in sections V and VI respectively.
-Section VII summarizes our results.
+We consider the most general effective Hamiltonian and the theoretical framework for the analysis of $b \to c \tau \bar \nu_\tau$ transition, in section II.
+In section III, the methodology used to constrain the new coefficients is discussed.
+Section IV shows the numerical analysis of branching ratios and various angular observable of $\Lambda_b \to \Lambda_c \tau \bar \nu_\tau$ decay processes.
+The $B_c^+ \to \eta_c \tau^+ \nu_\tau$ and $ B \to D^{**} \tau \bar \nu_\tau$ processes are analyzed in sections V and VI respectively.
+We summarize our results in Section VII.